minerva-ml/steppy-toolkit/README.md

-# Steps-toolkit
+# Steppy-toolkit

-Set of tools to make your work with Steps faster and more effective.
-[Steps](https://github.com/minerva-ml/steps) is a lightweight, open-source, Python library for fast and reproducible experimentation.
+Set of tools to make your work with Steppy faster and more effective.
+[Steppy](https://github.com/minerva-ml/steps) is a lightweight, open-source, Python library for fast and reproducible experimentation.